-Developments need to meet the roading hierarchy requirements of the Council's district plan, Sustainable Transport Strategy, Best Practice Subdivision Guides and Streetscape Strategy and Guideline and provide high quality pedestrian and cycle links.
+Developments need to meet the roading hierarchy requirements of the Council's district plan, Sustainable Transport Strategy, Best Practice Subdivision and Development Guide and Streetscape Strategy and Guideline and provide high quality pedestrian and cycle links.

 New roads within developments should connect with existing and new roads where possible and allow for connections to adjoining land.
-As such, Council will not permit cul-de-sacs, particularly long ones, where connections are possible.
-Where cul-de-sacs are used, then pedestrian and cycling links to enhance connectivity must be provided at the width specified in NZS4404.
+As such, Council will not permit cul-de-sacs, particularly long ones, or loop roads where connections are possible.
+Where cul-de-sacs or loop roads are used, then pedestrian and cycling links to enhance connectivity must be provided at the width specified in NZS 4404:2010.

-In accordance with the operative district plan and NZS4404 the Council's preference is for rights-of-way to serve no more than six lots.
-Where there are seven or more lots then legal roads should be provided unless otherwise approved by Council.
+In accordance with the district plan and NZS 4404:2010 the Council's preference is for rights-of-way to serve no more than six lots.
+Where there are seven or more lots, then legal roads should be provided unless otherwise approved by Council.

 Cycleways, walkways and bridleways may be required in accordance with the Council's Cycleways, Walkways and Bridleways Strategy and the indicative network.